savob/savobajic.ca/content/projects/academic/rescue.md

 Holding all this together was a finite state control system with three states:

 1. Bumper - Used whenever any bumper is struck
-2. Explore - do weighted random walk (*default state*)
+2. Explore - Do weighted random walk (*default state*)
-3. Scan - perform a rotational scan and decide a new heading
+3. Scan - Perform a rotational scan and decide a new heading

 These would have their own sub-states within them, for example when scanning, there would be a state for the actual scanning rotation followed by another sub-state to move to the selected state before returning to the normal explore state.